h2oai/datatable/docs/api/dt/fillna.rst

     .. x-version-added:: 1.1.0

-    For each column from `cols` either fill the missing values with `value`, or with the previous/subsequent non-missing values.
+    For each column from `cols` either fill the missing values with `value`, or with the previous/subsequent non-missing values in that column.
     In the presence of :func:`by()` the filling is performed group-wise.

     Parameters